bretth/woven/docs/main.rst

 * allow command usage within a standard Fabric fabfile.py if complex configuration is required
 * provide standard django templates for all configuration files such as apache, nginx, mod-wsgi

-The woven project is hosted on bitbucket at http://bitbucket.org/hedgeddown/woven/.
+The woven project is hosted on github at http://github.com/bretth/woven.